-- c) Based on the audit procedures that have been considered reasonable and appropriate in the circumstances performed by us and that performed by the auditors of the subsidiaries and associate which are companies incorporated in India whose financial statements have been audited under the Act, nothing has come to our or other auditor's notice that has caused us or the other auditors to believe that the representations under sub-clause (a) and (b) contain any material mis-statement. - v.
-No dividend has been declared or paid during the year by the Holding Company, its subsidiaries and associate companies, incorporated in India. - vi.
-Based on our examination which included test checks performed by the respective auditors of the subsidiaries which are companies incorporated in India whose financial statements have been audited under the Act, the Holding company and subsidiaries have used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility which was enabled throughout the year for all relevant transactions recorded in the software except that, audit trail feature is not enabled for direct changes to data when using certain privileged / administrative access rights and audit trail for accounting and certain related software was not enabled at the database level to log any direct changes to the database, as described in note 45 to the consolidated financial statements.
-Further, during the course of our audit, we and respective auditors of the above referred subsidiaries did not come across any instance of audit trail feature being tampered with in respect of other accounting software.
+vi.
+Based on our examination which included test checks, the Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility which was enabled throughout the year for all relevant transactions recorded in the software except that, audit trail feature is not enabled for direct changes to data when using certain privileged / administrative access rights and audit trail for accounting and certain related software was not enabled at the database level to log any direct changes to the database, as described in note 45 to the financial statements.
+We did not across any instance of audit trail feature being tampered with in respect of the accounting software.

 For S.R.
 Batliboi & Associates LLP

+Chartered Accountants

 ICAI Firm Registration Number: 101049W/E300004

-Mr Sanjay Bachchani
+Mr. Sahjay Bachchani